Esonhugh/Attack_Code/Attack_Code.md

 - Code
   - Code hosting services like Tencent Coding Platform and various alternatives (not very common though)
 - Data storage
-  - Object storage like OSS and COS
+  - Object storage like OSS  AWS S3
   - Database management like RDS (turnkey Mysql, Redis services for unified management)
 - Deployment
-  - Server products like ECS
+  - Virtual Server products like ECS (in AlibabaCloud) EC2 (in AWS)
-  - Middleware
+  - Middleware or Gateways
   - Message queues
   - CDN caching for efficient content delivery
   - Security products like DDoS protection and cloud firewalls
-- Virtualization
+- More Virtualization
   - Container orchestration like ready-to-use Kubernetes clusters (almost all have this)
   - Storage virtualization like virtual cloud disks
   - Network virtualization like SDN for customizable internal networks, VPCs, domain names, IPs